-If you’ve noticed that tingling in heels is a frequent problem, I know you’ll want answers.
+If you’ve noticed that tingling in heels is a frequent problem, we know you’ll want answers.
 Now, several different conditions or lifestyle choices can trigger this unpleasant symptom.
 So you’ll have to come into the office for an accurate diagnosis.
 But, in the meantime, we can try to narrow down your problem, by reviewing the top contributors to tingling in heels.

-Especially for my patients with diabetes, this is the most common cause of tingling in your feet and heels.
+Especially for our patients with diabetes, this is the most common cause of tingling in your feet and heels.
 Neuropathy develops when you sustain damage to the nerves that deal with your extremities.
 That can be caused by high blood sugar levels or other issues.
 And it often leads to that unpleasant tingling.
 (It can also cause numbness, or sharp, burning pain.
 And some people say that neuropathy makes them feel like their feet are encased in wax.)

 2) Plantar fasciitis:

 When you have plantar fasciitis, it means that there’s inflammation in the connective tissue that runs from your heel to your midfoot.
 (It’s called the plantar fascia.)
 Typical symptoms include heel pain that’s worst when you first get out of bed.
-But, for some of my patients, plantar fasciitis also causes tingling in their heels.
+But, for some of our patients, plantar fasciitis also causes tingling in their heels.

 3) Dietary issues